What is a hydrosalpinx and infertility?

 So, why is this a problem?

+First of all, if the fallopian tube has a blockage, so there is no way for egg and sperm to meet.
 Even if there is a partial fallopian tube blockage, the cilia (tiny finger-like projections inside the fallopian tube) often don’t work normally.
 In women with hydrosalpinges, the cilia do not move properly and either cannot get the egg and sperm together – or are not able to direct the fertilized egg toward the uterus.
 As well, the fluid collection can contain bacteria and other elements that are toxic to the fertilized egg.
 Ectopic pregnancies are much more common in women with abnormally functioning fallopian tubes.

 In most cases, a fertility specialist will recommend removing the abnormal fallopian tube(s) via a procedure called a laparoscopy.
-In isolated cases, repair of a damaged fallopian tube may be considered.
+In isolated cases, repair of a damaged fallopian tube may work.
 After surgery, pregnancy may be achieved if ovulation occurs on the side of a normal, remaining fallopian tube – or with IVF if both fallopian tubes are damaged.
 For more info on tubal abnormalities, please visit http://www.txfertility.com/03tubal-abnormalities.php